 For example, email campaigns are best sent on Tuesdays and Thursdays.
 If you’re sending one email, do it on a Tuesday.
 If you send a second, plan it for a Thursday.

-Equally, podcast listeners listen to seven different shows a week.
+Equally, podcast listeners listen to eight different shows a week.
 In this regard, you need to post a weekly podcast to keep listeners returning each week.

 Use a tool like Trello, Pipefy, or Google Calendar to create an editorial schedule of your content publishing dates and times.